waughsh/waughsh.github.io/_posts/2015-12-12-Numpy-and-Theano-Indexing-and-Slicing.md

 >> yc.eval({x: np.asarray([1,2,3,4])})
 array([ 1.,  3.,  3.,  5.])
 ```
 Also it's worth noting that since Theano is a pure expression evaluation engine, what it does is to evaluate expressions, and every variable stores an expression (probably except the "shared variables").
 This leads to the immutability of the values.
-Even though we used `T.inc_subtensor()` on `x`, but this effect only exists for `yc`, that stores this expression (action).
+Even though we used `T.inc_subtensor()` on `x`, `x` does not really exists. `x` is just a symbol, and the real calculation happens on the expression.
+So `T.inc_subtensor()`'s effect is only captured by `yc`, which stores this expression (action).
 If we evaluate `y` afterwards, you would not see the values increased.

 ```python
 >> y.eval({x: np.asarray([1,2,3,4])})